deep-learning-mit/staging/_posts/2023-11-05-neural-PDEs-long-time-dynamics.md

 We train the same FNO3D on the same data but this time without the positional encodings concatenated as the input.
 Simply removing these positional encodings for x and y domains cause the model to underperform.
 Here, we are comparing between FNO3D with and without positional encoding.
 FNO3D has a final relative test loss of 0.0106 but the test loss is 0.0167 without positional encodings.
 Inspecting the change of x over t for a sample test dataset, it then becomes more visible the differences in performances.
 Note that we also observe the data have well-defined sinusoidal functions in the dynamics.

-## Inability to capture local dynamics and long-term accuracies in time-dependent PDEs
+## Improving accuracies in predicting local dynamics and long-term rollouts in time-dependent PDEs
 While the FNO has worked accurately for the Navier-Stokes data example, it does not perform well on other PDEs, especially when local dynamics and long-term accuracies are important.
 Here, I introduce another PDE as an example - a coupled reaction heat-diffusion PDE with two dependent states.

 $$